vburlai/chat-design-demo/demo/README.md

  * Apache is a popular web server which supports execution of PHP on server-side
  * DockerHub provides PHP+Apache official image which does not require extra setup

 We use a small trick to overcome the limitation of using one browser window to show work of 6 different clients.
-Cookies are shared across domain, so half of the clients use `localhost` domain and other half - `127.0.0.1` domain.
-We also load them one after another - this guarantees load balancer assigning half of the clients to App server 1 and another half to App server 2.
+> Load balancer uses `SERVERID` cookie to keep the session consistent.
+ >
+ > Since cookies are shared accross domain we had to make half of clients load as http://localhost:3002/ and another half as http://127.0.0.1:3002/ (which is exactly the same entity but technically different domain names).
+ >
+ > This way `localhost` gets `SERVERID=app-server-cookie-1` cookie and `127.0.0.1` gets `SERVERID=app-server-cookie-2`.

 More info:
  * [PHP installation](https://www.php.net/manual/en/install.php)